TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/directive.md

 ---

-In the Blue Whale Operations Development Platform (LessCode), you can utilize [Vue directives](https://cn.vuejs.org/v2/api/#%E6%8C%87%E4%BB%A4) to enable more complex application functionalities.
+In the Blueking LessCode (LessCode), you can utilize [Vue directives](https://cn.vuejs.org/v2/api/#%E6%8C%87%E4%BB%A4) to enable more complex app functionalities.
 Directives allow you to achieve the following:

-- By configuring property-related directives, you can dynamically modify the values of components and access these values in functions for further application development.
+- By configuring property-related directives, you can dynamically modify the values of components and access these values in functions for further app development.
 - By configuring directives in the directive panel, you can render multiple elements, control element visibility, and create two-way data bindings on form controls or components.

 ### Configuring Property-Related Directives